Metadrop/ddev-aljibe/README.md

 #### Unique site install (Multisite)

-If you have a multisite instalation, you can install only one site by running:
+If you have a multisite installation, you can install only one site by running:

 ```sh
 ddev site-install <site_name>